RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 However if you load up emulation station and use the normal run command launcher it will fail or only partially load the texture pack a issue is open on this subject and will update when it is working correctly.
+Correction to this behavior.
+It seems that texture packs will not load correctly when downscaling video to something standard like 640x480 that resolution is not high enough to run the texture pack.
+If you have Cea-5 enabled you can launch the texture pack normally via emulation station.